Perth – Melbourne – Perth Tour

 Day 3: Katherine – Kununurra

-B – Visit Nitmiluk National Park with a boat trip into two gorges.
-The Victoria Highway – across the border into Western Australia – leads to Kununurra.
-Long mountain ranges, initially densely forested, alternate with semi-arid areas of the steppes.
+B – Visit Nitmiluk National Park on a boat trip in two gorges.
+The Victoria Highway leads to the Western Australian border and Kununurra.
+Along mountain ranges, initially densely wooded, alternate with semi-arid steppe areas.

 Day 4: Bungle Bungle – Kununurra